opengento/meet-magento-fr/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) details.
+This project is licensed under the proprietor License.

 ***That's all folks!***